yaseen157/ADRpy/README.md

 ADRpy is written in Python 3 and tested in Python version 3.9.

 *It is not available for Python 2.*

+### Using the Python Package Index

+> ⚠️ **WARNING**: The latest version of ADRpy available using this method is
+> version 0.2.5, which is not the version in this repository (version 0.3.0).
+> They are not compatible, and this section is here for reference only.
+If you'd
+> like to install ADRpy 0.3.0, *do not use the Python Package Index*, and
+> instead follow the instructions written for using git to clone the repository,
+> or manually downloading the source (see below).

 On most systems you should be able to simply open an operating system terminal and at the command prompt type